tlhunter/consumer-centric-api-design/book.md

 ## Authentication

+There are two common paradigms your server may represent.
+In the three legged paradigm, a third-party API consumer is making requests on behalf of a user of your website / service.
+In a two-legged paradigm, there really isn't a user involved.

+### Three Legged Authentication

+TODO: Mention things need to be revoked.

 Most of the time a Server will want to know exactly who is making which Requests.
 Sure, some APIs provide endpoints to be consumed by the general (anonymous) public, but most of the time work is being perform on behalf of someone.

 [OAuth 2.0](https://tools.ietf.org/html/rfc6749) provides a great way of doing this.
 With each Request, you can be sure you know which Consumer is making requests, which User they are making requests on behalf of, and provides a (mostly) standardized way of expiring access or allowing Users to revoke access from a Consumer, all without the need for a third-party consumer to know the Users login credentials.